andrewwutw/build-djgpp/README.md

 ### Prebuilt binary files

-If you don't want build DJGPP by yourself, you can download prebuilt DJGPP binary files for OSX/MinGW from GitHub Release page.
+If you don't want build DJGPP by yourself, you can download prebuilt DJGPP binary files for MinGW, OSX and Linux from GitHub Release page.

 ### Requirement